!

 How are the entry requirements to the EU and UK changing?

 You may have heard that entry requirements for both the EU and the UK are changing.
-While these changes won’t take place until a later date, we are working hard to ease the transition for our customers.
+While these changes are rolling out, we are working hard to ease the transition for our customers.
 Here’s what you need to know now.

 New checks at the EU's borders